b12io/reading-group/flash-organizations.md

 * Organizational change (hierarchical structure, roles, new tasks, task changes) can be proposed by anyone like a Pull Request on GitHub, and are reviewed by the leader of the team that the submitter is on.
 Reviewed changes/branches can be merged into the master organization, which results in new hiring, etc.
 * In three applications (an EMS Android app, an actually manufactured/crowdfunded card game, an enterprise workshop web application), a leader used Flash Organizations to accomplish their goal satisfactorily in six weeks!

-# Things that went unanswered
+# Things that went unanswered (answers in italics)
 * How are these real world deployments more complex than building a mobile app (flash teams)?
 * Did personality / working style of individuals affect the quality / speed of work? *It does play a factor, but isn't explored as much in this paper.
 Future work is looking at creating more effective teams with time*
 * How did workers react to the strict hierarchy? *One interesting thing that happened is a bunch of (re)organization happened in Slack, and researchers would have to remind workers to go update structure in Foundry.
 We see this in Orchestra as well.*

-# Questions for B12 to ponder
+# Questions for B12 to ponder (answers in italics)
 * What did we learn from our experience with experts in Orchestra that aligns with the learnings from this paper?
 What doesn't align? *volume of work, knowing when it's coming. frustrations around tasks going away too quickly.*
 * What techniques from Foundry can we adapt and use in Orchestra? *our workflows should be more adaptive to customer input (e.g., single-page vs. multi-page website).
 Foundry has better support for finer-granularity tasks.
 Ran into issues with task scope being all over the place, but erring toward being more specific.*